 Consideration can be given to placing space between fin pads in sections of the heat exchanger where oxygen is boiled.
 This prevents misalignment of the fin pads from restricting flow through individual passages (such misalignment has contributed to minor energy releases in reboiler condensers).
 Restricted velocity could lead to hydrocarbon accumulation as described in 11.2.1.
 This accumulation risk is higher at low boiling pressures.
-At higher pressure (typically above 1000 kPa [145 psig], the vapour phase solubilities of the hazardous trace compounds are relatively high and if the feed to the ASU is within typical limits, consideration might be given to not using fin pad spacers in the boiling section.
+At higher pressure (typically above 1000 kPa [145 psig]), the vapor phase solubilities of the hazardous trace compounds are relatively high and if the feed to the ASU is within typical limits, consideration might be given to not using fin pad spacers in the boiling section to increase the mechanical integrity of the exchanger.